benjaminmetzler/OpenRemoteHub/documentation/new_ir_components.md

 # Adding New IR Components

-my_remote uses lirc to send out IR signals to devices.
+OpenRemoteHub uses lirc to send out IR signals to devices.
 To add a new device you will need to provide an lirc configuration for that device.  lirc has an extensive set of conf files that can be searched using the included scripts/irdb-get.
 For instance:

 ``` terminal
 % scripts/irdb-get find xbox